shamanchikq/internchallange_zakhar_ladnytskyy/README.md

    ```bash
    npm install --save-dev jest
    ```
-   Jest is a JavaScript testing framework used for writing and running tests.

 2. **Install Jest and Supertest**:
    ```bash
    npm install jest supertest --save-dev
    ```
-   Supertest is used for testing HTTP endpoints.
-This command installs both Jest and Supertest as development dependencies.

 3. **Install Babel for Jest Support**:
    ```bash